mehrvarz/webrtc-check/README.md

 # WebRTC-Check for Android

-WebRTC-Check lets you test the WebRTC capability of your Android System WebView
+WebRTC-Check lets you test the WebRTC capabilities of your Android System WebView.

+Includes code from (c) The WebRTC project webrtc.github.io/samples

 ## License